Bed Preparation and Planting

 Compost is a must.
 It is rich in the nutrients your plants need and helps soil retain its moisture.
 Put a good thick layer on top of your new soil and mix it well with a fork or rake.

-Even though you may have drawn out your plant it helps to visualize what it will look like by setting your plants in their intended location.
+Even though you may have drawn out your plan it helps to visualize what it will look like by setting your plants in their intended location.
 Make sure you allow enough room between them.
 Most nursery perennials have suggested spacing – although to be honest I usually put them a little closer together than suggested.
 Once you are happy with the placement it is time to dig in.

 - Dig a hole a few inches wider and deeper than the plant.
 If your garden beds are new this might be more difficult than it sounds.
 You may need to dig as deeply as you can, add water and let it soak in.
 Dig again and repeat until your hole is large and deep enough.